Joan Freeman (actress)

-Joan Leslie Freeman is a retired American actress.

-Biography
+Joan Freeman is a retired American actress.
+Born in Council Bluffs, Iowa, she started her career as a child actress in the 1949 television series Sandy Dreams before making her film debut with the western Pistol Harvest.
+Starting from 1961, she appeared in TV series and films like Bus Stop, Panic in Year Zero!, and Tower of London, and in 1962 was nominated as Most Promising New Star in the film magazine Photoplay.
+In 1964, she played alongside Elvis Presley in Roustabout, and earned another Photoplay Gold Medal nomination.
+Her last acting role was in 1994.

+Early life

 Freeman was born in Council Bluffs, Iowa.
 She attended Mother Cabrini School in Burbank, California, and later attended John Burroughs High School where she graduated in 1959.

+Career

-Freeman started as a child actor, having appeared at the age of 7 in the 1949 television series Sandy Dreams, along with Richard Beymer and Jill St. John.
+Freeman started as a child actress, having appeared in the 1949 television series Sandy Dreams, along with Richard Beymer and Jill St. John.
 Her first film role was in Pistol Harvest (1951), where she had a small part playing the lead actress' character as a child.
 At fourteen, she played the character Jeannie Harlow in the 1956 episode "The Frontier Theatre" of the ABC western series, The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role.

 In 1961–62, Freeman was cast in 26 episodes as the young waitress Elma Gahrigner, in the ABC drama series Bus Stop, in a role that gave her some prominence.
-After Bus Stop, she appeared in guest-starring roles on the NBC modern western series, Empire, with Richard Egan and on the ABC/Warner Brothers western, The Dakotas..
+After Bus Stop, she appeared in guest-starring roles on the NBC modern western series, Empire, with Richard Egan and on the ABC/Warner Brothers western, The Dakotas.
 She also played defendant Jennifer Wakely in Perry Mason's, "The Case of the Fickle Filly" in 1962.

 In 1962, Freeman was cast as Marilyn Hayes in the post-atomic war black-and-white classic film Panic in Year Zero! alongside veteran film stars Ray Milland and Jean Hagen.
 Alabama newspaper The Anniston Star described Freeman as "lovely" in the part.

 Also in 1962, she appeared in the quasi-historical film Tower of London with Vincent Price.
 Her work to that point was enough to gain her a Photoplay Gold Medal nomination from Photoplay film magazine as Most Promising New Star (Female).
 That was followed up by being named as a Hollywood Deb Star in 1963.

 In 1963, Freeman was cast as American tourist Amelia Carter in The Three Stooges Go Around the World in a Daze.